Intellectual Toolkit

 Today’s rapidly changing, interconnected world demands graduates with the ability to think critically, to conduct research amidst an overabundance of information sources, and to explore profound questions and approach problem-solving with imagination and creativity, both individually and as members of a team.
 Students must also learn to make a range of informed life decisions that will sustain them and enable them to put their education to good use in the world.
 Cultivating these multipurpose toolkit skills explicitly and intentionally is a crucial dimension of BU students’ preparation for a broad and ever-evolving spectrum of personal, educational, professional, and civic opportunities.

-The required formal introduction to understanding and practicing the essential skills of critical thinking, research and information literacy, teamwork/collaboration, and creativity/innovation will be reinforced and extended in almost every course students take at Boston University.
-Students’ participation as juniors and seniors in the Hub’s signature Cross-College Challenge (XCC) can further develop and refine their communication, teamwork, creativity, and information literacy skills.
+The required formal introduction to understanding and practicing the essential skills of critical thinking, research and information literacy, teamwork/collaboration, and creativity/innovation will be reinforced and extended in almost every course students take at BU.
+Students’ participation as juniors and seniors in The Hub’s signature Cross-College Challenge (XCC) will further develop and refine their communication, teamwork, creativity, and information literacy skills.

 Classic statue of Socrates